Enterprise Application Services (EAS) Application Access Policy

 - Issues pertaining to Module access may arise between the requesting Department signatories and the Module Signatory.
 Access issues shall be resolved by the requesting Department and the Department responsible for the Module’s data.

-- AIS shall follow Identity Management guidelines for granting and documenting authorized access to administrative applications.
+- EAS shall follow Identity Management guidelines for granting and documenting authorized access to administrative applications.
 See the section below, “Understanding Identity Management”.

-- The AIS Banner Resource Coordinator shall process only completed Access Request Forms that have been signed by each required Department signatory.
+- The EAS Banner Resource Coordinator shall process only completed Access Request Forms that have been signed by each required Department signatory.
 For Module Access Request Forms, the employee shall be given only the security classes that are listed by the Module Signatory.
 The Banner Resource Coordinator shall sign and image every processed Access Request Form.

-- To reduce the risk of security incidents, the Director of AIS shall approve and permit only authorized people to access the servers that store the University’s proprietary application source code.
+- To reduce the risk of security incidents, the Assistant Vice Chancellor of EAS shall approve and permit only authorized people to access the servers that store the University’s proprietary application source code.

 Understanding Identity Management